Practice FAQ: ( The Blog FAQ is here )

 Where are you meeting this Sunday?

-(In the summer we meet outdoors at the Wallingford Steps, located at the south end of Wallingford Avenue where it meets Gas Works Park.
-If it’s raining, we meet at the covered picnic area on the east side of Gas Works Park.)
+In the Summer we meet outdoors at the Wallingford Steps, located at the South End of Wallingford Avenue where it meets Gas Works Park.
+If it’s raining, we meet at the covered picnic area on the east side of Gas Works Park.
+Just follow the music…

 How much does it cost?